sapegin/washingcode-book/manuscript/book.md

 }
 ```

-The problem here is that the main function logic, count increment, is implemented twice: for the case when we already have votes for that URL and when we’re voting for the fist time.
+The problem here is that the main function logic, count increment, is implemented twice: for the case when we already have votes for that URL and when we’re voting for the first time.
 So every time you need to update this logic, you need to make changes in two places.
 You need to write two sets of very similar tests to make sure both branches work as expected, otherwise they’ll eventually diverge and you’ll have hard to debug issues.

 Let’s make the main logic unconditional but prepare the state if necessary before running the logic: